San Diego Dining Experiences

 The Blank Table

 Ever sat down at a blank table?
 You might want to consider itone leaves room for limitless possibilities.
-The Blank Table is a secret pop-up dinner series that curates one-of-a-kind experiences based on the element of surprise; tickets are bought without knowing the dinner’s location, food, drink pairings or anything of the sort.
+The Blank Table is a secret pop-up dinner series designed around surprise.
+Guests buy tickets without knowing the location, menu, or drink pairings.
+Each experience is one-of-a-kind, making every dinner a true culinary adventure.
 Each guest gets a text message the day of the event with the location, and it’s never what you’d expect.
 The location is always in an unnamed, unassuming spot to keep the surprises rolling from arrival to the reveal of the fixed five-course menu and accompanying cocktails.
 Expect the unexpected, but come ready for incredible cuisine and a wonderful sense of community.

 Location: TBD